navan93/KiCad-Libs/README.md

 Clone with `git clone git@github.com:navan93/KiCad-Libs.git --recurse-submodules`.

 After clone, set these as the global libraries in KiCad by setting the values of the environment variables `KICAD7_SYMBOL_DIR`, `KICAD7_FOOTPRINT_DIR` and `KICAD7_3DMODEL_DIR` in **KiCad**-->**Preferences**-->**Configure Paths..**.

+Use the boards in [fab-constraints](/fab-constraints) to import Fab specific PCB design rules into your project.